10 Steps to Build Your LinkedIn Network

 The more you do, the more contacts you could have in your LinkedIn network!
 If you want to build and expand your LinkedIn network, follow these steps:

-Check for former colleagues and classmates who are on LinkedIn by using specific LinkedIn search tools.
+- Check for former colleagues and classmates who are on LinkedIn by using specific LinkedIn searches.

-Check for people who share a group or affiliation with you.
+- Check for people who share an offline group or affiliation with you.

-Go through your business cards for potential contacts and search for them on LinkedIn.
-Send them an invitation or Request to Join.
+- Go through your business cards for potential contacts and search for them on LinkedIn.
+Send them an invitation or a request to join.

-Meet people on LinkedIn (through LinkedIn Groups, Jobs, and LinkedIn Pulse) and then invite them to join your network.
+- Meet people on LinkedIn (through LinkedIn groups and company pages as well as your news feed discussions) and then invite them to join your network.

 10 Tips for Enhancing Your LinkedIn Profile

 Your LinkedIn profile page is your personal home page to the business world.
-To enhance your profile, log in to your LinkedIn account, hover your mouse over Profile on the top menu bar, and then select Edit Profile from the drop-down menu.
+To enhance your profile, log in to your LinkedIn account, click Profile, and choose Edit Profile from the top navigation bar that appears.
 Then follow these tips:

-Create a customized URL.
-For example, you can set up your LinkedIn profile to be found at www.linkedin.com/in/joelelad instead of the default, which could be something like www.linkedin.com/in/4JPA678.
+- Create a customized URL.
+For example, you can set up your LinkedIn profile to be found at

-Make sure your professional headline emphasizes any keywords you want to use to promote yourself.
+- Make sure your professional headline emphasizes what you can do for a future employer as well as any keywords you want to use to promote yourself.

-Add links from your LinkedIn profile to websites you are trying to promote, like your blog, e-commerce store, social media accounts, or company website.
+- Add links from your LinkedIn profile to websites you are trying to promote, such as your blog, social media accounts, or company website.

-For website links that you add to your profile, select Other and rename each link to include meaningful keywords.
-For example, instead of calling it "My Blog," call it "Joel's E-Commerce Product Blog."
+- For website links that you add to your profile, select Other and rename each link to include meaningful keywords.
+For example, instead of calling a blog “My Blog,” call it “Joel’s E-Commerce Product Blog.”

 General LinkedIn Tips